SepehrSPR/E-commerce-Intelligent-Assistant-Framwork/README.md

-# Persian Query Handling System
+# E-commerce Intelligent Assistant Framework
+A modular and extensible **E-commerce Intelligent Assistant Framework** designed for advanced Persian query processing.
+This system uses multi-level intent classification (FaBERT-based) combined with **RAG (Retrieval-Augmented Generation)** pipelines to deliver accurate, context-aware, and domain-specific responses.

-A Persian query processing system with multi-level classification and professional response generation using RAG (Retrieval-Augmented Generation).
-The system is modular, extendable, and can be adapted for English queries with enough adjustments.
+All components—including classifiers, datasets, embedders, APIs, prompts, and RAG modules—are fully customizable, and the framework can be adapted for English queries with enough adjustments.

 ## Features